Meet The Team

-Dr. Cheryl Pendergrass, M.D. has been the Hospice Medical Director of Americare Hospice since start up in 2005.
-Dr. Pendergrass has been leading the team as the Hospice Physician for the last seven years, making home visits to our patients and at the in-patient unit to manage their pain and symptoms.
+Dr. Cheryl Pendergrass, M.D. has been the Hospice Medical Director of Americare Hospice since its start up in 2005.
+Dr. Pendergrass is leading the team as our Hospice Physician, making home visits to our patients and at the in-patient unit to manage their pain and symptoms.
 Not only does Dr. Pendergrass direct the overall plan of care for our patients, she is also a resource to our other Hospice Team Physicians and the interdisciplinary team.
-Dr. Pendergrass is an alumni of the University of Arizona College of Medicine and has been practicing Internal Medicine for 15 years.
-She also works part time as a Hospitalist at Banner Good Samaritan Medical Center.
+Dr. Pendergrass is an alumni of the University of Arizona College of Medicine and has been practicing internal medicine since 2000.
+She also works part time as a Hospitalist at Banner University Medical Center.

-Evangeline Sabado, RN, BSN, CHPN, HCS-D is the Assistant Clinical Director and In Patient Unit Manager of The Villa.
+Evangeline Sabado, MSN, RN, CHPN, HCS-D, FNP-C is the Clinical Director and Inpatient Unit Manager of The Villa.
 Evangeline graduated with her Bachelor’s in Nursing from Arizona State University in 2008, and since then has had nursing experience in stroke nursing, cardiac nursing, home health, hospice, and RN clinical supervision.
-Evangeline has been with Americare Hospice for four years and has a certification in hospice and palliative care nursing.
+Evangeline has been with Americare Hospice since 2009 and has a certification in hospice and palliative care nursing.
+She has a Master’s in Nursing and practices as a Family Nurse Practitioner part time.
 Staff training, policy compliance, quality assurance, and performance improvement are some of the most important responsibilities she has in her dual role.

 Bereavement Program Coordinator and Interfaith Chaplain